Skip to Content Skip to Navigation

 How can counsellors help me?

 When you are ready, expressing strong feelings like anger or sadness, will help you to work through your emotions.
-Talking to a counsellor, who is objective, can help you in this journey.
+Talking to a counsellor, who is objective, can help you on this journey.

-Those we have supported who have used the counselling service have found that the service met their needs, was easy to access and a service that they would recommend to others.
+Those we have supported, who have used the counselling service, found it met their needs, was easy to access and a service that they would recommend to others.

 How do I access counselling?